fabiocmazzo/johnshopkins_gettingcleaning/CodeBook.md

   ## Source variables

-  Script uses this variables from original dataset to make a tidy data set:
+  Script uses this variables from original dataset and apply avg to make a tidy data set:

 -	 tBodyAcc-mean()-X
 -	 tBodyAcc-mean()-Y